lfcipriani/cheatorious/README.md

 ## Tips to improve the experience! ##

-* In Macs, cheatorious is very powerful if used with [DTerm](http://decimus.net/DTerm)
 * Create aliases to save typings in the cheatsheets you use more
 * Sync your cheatsheets with Dropbox by creating a symlink for the `~/.cheatorious` folder

-## Known Issues ##

-* DTerm don't set LANG environment variable, so there may be some errors when using a cheatsheet that include special characters.

 ## TODO ##